 - Having slow-healing sores.

 - Getting a lot of infections, such as gum, skin and vaginal infections.

 Type 1 diabetes can start at any age.
 But it often starts during childhood or teen years.
 Type 2 diabetes, the more common type, can develop at any age.
 Type 2 diabetes is more common in people older than 40.

 When to see a doctor

-- If you suspect you or your child may have diabetes.
-If you notice any possible diabetes symptoms, contact your doctor.
+- If you think you or your child may have diabetes.
+If you notice any possible diabetes symptoms, contact your health care provider.
 The earlier the condition is diagnosed, the sooner treatment can begin.